leynos/lag-complexity/docs/lag-complexity-function-design.md

 - **Secure by Default:** As detailed in Section 1, the crate will not perform any network operations unless the `provider-api` feature is explicitly enabled.
 This prevents accidental data leakage.
-- **API Key Management:** Implementations that use external APIs will be designed to read credentials from environment variables or a secure configuration system.
-They will never accept API keys as direct function arguments, and documentation will explicitly warn against hardcoding secrets, in line with industry best practices.19
+- **API key management:** Implementations that use external APIs SHOULD read credentials from environment variables or a secret manager.
+To support tests and simple embeddings clients, `ApiEmbedding` accepts an optional API key at construction; avoid hard-coding secrets and prefer secure configuration.19
 - **PII Scrubbing Hook:** Recognizing that queries may contain Personally Identifiable Information (PII), the `ComplexityFn` will expose a builder method `with_redaction_hook`.
 This allows the consumer to inject a custom